wobyjs/use/docs/hooks/useCounter.md

 # useCounter

-A hook for tracking numerical state with increment, decrement, and reset functions.
+A hook for managing numerical state with increment/decrement functions.

 ## Usage